 Ever passionate about the intersections between community, food, waste and climate, Tess Van Den Bosch has actively pursued social and environmental transformation since 2012 in Alberta and Ontario.
 This has involved completing her Bachelor of Arts in Environment & Urban Sustainability with Ryerson University in 2019.
 Concomitantly, she was ignited by the spirit of farmers markets and avidly dug into the role of market manager for two years at the Junction Farmers Market in Toronto.
 An adventurer seeking to combine these experiences with her love of nature and involvement in leadership training, event waste management, urban farming, vermiculture, community gardening, and civic engagement, Tess crossed the Great Divide in to Vancouver in 2019 to join the local foodscape and farmers markets with BCAFM.
 Along with these many passions and pursuits, Tess can also be found camping with her husband, Mitch, and dog, Dash, reading at a local cafe, hiking in both urban and natural environments, tending to her plants, pickling something, or attending a house concert.

-Trudi and Nadine are Ablaze Services, a company built on values including intersectionality.
+Trudi Goels and Nadine Nakagawa are Ablaze Services, a company built on values including intersectionality.
 They can often be heard asking “who isn’t at the table?”.

 Trudi Goels (she/her/hers) is a Certified Diversity Professional which just means she qualified her lived experience with a certificate.
 She is sought out for her non-profit leadership and currently serves as a Director for the New Westminster Chamber of Commerce and Women Transforming Cities, and as a Knowledge Philanthropist at Vantage Point.
 She’s a co-founder of Women on Wednesdays, a champion of body liberation, an advocate for better allyship, and a community developer.
 She’s a fan of plain language, helping others relate ideas to what they already understand, and celebrating success.
 She loves a good pun and her dog named Friday.

 Vickey is passionate about local food, farmers, governance and community.
-From building a community garden at the University of Victoria while completing her undergrad degree (Environmental Studies and Political Science) to working with Farmers Markets she has been working hard to grow both Farmers’ Markets and farmers in the Valley.
+From building a community garden at the University of Victoria while completing her undergrad degree (Environmental Studies and Political Science) to 7 years as Manager/ED of the Comox Valley Farmers Market and now President of the BCAFM she works hard to support both Farmers’ Markets and farmers.
 She currently resides in the fabulous Village of Cumberland with her husband and two boys.
-Her volunteer experience includes 4 years on the board of the Cumberland Community Schools Society (CCSS), and currently a member of the Village of Cumberland Advisory Planning Committee.
+Her volunteer experience includes 4 years on the board of the Cumberland Community Schools Society (CCSS).
 In 2014 her work with the CCSS led to being elected as a trustee for School District 71.